keyboard_arrow_up

 Crush Bending

-A non-mandrel tube bending process in which the tube is stretched over a crush knob located in the cavity of the bend die, eliminating any wrinkling or buckling that may occur in the tube in the absence of a mandrel.
-Crush bending is typically used on non-round tube bends.
+A non-mandrel tube bending process where the tube is stretched over a crush knob in the bend die cavity.
+This technique eliminates wrinkling or buckling that could occur without a mandrel and is commonly used for non-round tube bends.

 Degree of Bend (DOB)